saramibreak/DiscImageCreator/README.md

   2352 bytes/sector scrambled binary image of the img file.
 - .sub
   subchannel data of the CD.
 This file is used to a ccd file.
+- .toc
+  table of contents of the disc.
 - _CDZ.bin
   32,768 bytes binary image of the "Control Data Zone" in the Nintendo Dev disc (NR, RVT-R)
 - _DMI.bin